andyrepton/object-detection-rest/README.md

 ## Using this template

-After creating a new repository using this template (clicking Use this template) up above, you will have a very simple s2i python project with notebooks included.
+After creating a new repository using this template (clicking Use this template) up above, you will have a very simple s2i Python project with notebooks included.

 ## One Time Project Set Up